Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 ### Task 1: Explore the capabilities of sensitivity labels
 In this task you will gain an understanding of what sensitivity labels can do by going through the settings for an existing sensitivity label that have been created and the corresponding policy to publish the label.

-1. If you not already login to admin center, the address bar of Microsoft edge enter **admin.microsoft.com**.
+1. If you not already login to admin center, in the address bar of Microsoft edge enter **admin.microsoft.com**.

 1. Sign in with your admin credentials.